simon-frankau/mock-a-mockingbird/Chapter9.md

 ### Problem 10

+I read this as:

 For all z, `x z = y`.
 Deos this mean `x a = y a` for some a?

 `x a = y`, so this is only true if `y = y a` for some a - and it's quite possible to create a bird that never returns itself.

+However, that's not what the question asks.
+It asks "is it fond?" (`x y = y`), not "is it agreeable"?
+D'oh.
+It's obviously fond, if it's fixated.

+D'oh.

 ### Problem 11